-The way in which VAT is charged on construction services will change in 2019, as a result of new anti-fraud rules.
+The way in which VAT is charged on construction services will change, as a result of new anti-fraud rules.
 Around half of UK construction businesses are expected to be affected.

 Why are new rules needed?

 HMRC believe £100m of revenue is lost each year as a result of ‘missing-trader’ fraud, where construction businesses charge VAT to their customers and then disappear before paying it over to HMRC.
-In order to combat this type of fraud, new ‘reverse charge’ rules will come into force on 1 October 2019, which will have a widespread impact on the construction sector.
+In order to combat this type of fraud, new ‘reverse charge’ rules will come into force on, 1 March 2021, which will have a widespread impact on the construction sector.

 How will the new rules work?